The Winter energy price rise: what to expect

 How energy suppliers are ensuring power stability for the coming winter

-On a slightly more positive note, it would seem that the UK need not worry about an energy shortage in winter 2017.
+On a slightly more positive note, it would seem that the UK need not worry about an energy shortage in winter this year.
 The National Grid revealed in their Winter Review and Consultation that an increase in Britain’s ability to store energy and an increase in the variety of sources that we secure it from has had a positive impact on supply preparations for this winter.

 “As anticipated in our Winter Outlook Report, there were sufficient generation and interconnector imports to meet demand across the winter.”